jveyhl/work_day_scheduler/README.md

 ## Description

-A simple calendar application that allows a user to save events for each hour of the day.
+A simple calendar application that allows a user to save tasks for each hour of a standard work day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 ## Table of Contents